mrirecon/sms-t1-mapping/README.md

 **Model-Based Reconstruction for Simultaneous Multi-Slice T1 Mapping using Single-Shot Inversion-Recovery Radial FLASH**. <br>
 Magnetic Resonance in Medicine: DOI: 10.1002/mrm.28497.[1,2]

-The algorithms have been integrated into the Berkeley Advanced Reconstruction Toolbox (BART) [3] (commit e52b2f13).
+The algorithms have been integrated into the Berkeley Advanced Reconstruction Toolbox (BART) [3] (version 0.7.00).

 The raw files are hosted on ZENODO and must be downloaded first: